 The AAG Honors Committee is elected by the AAG Membership.
-The 2013 elected committee is comprised of Susan Hardwick (Chair) University of Oregon; Alexander Murphy, University of Oregon; Paul Robbins, University of Arizona; Karl Zimmerer, The Pennsylvania State University; Sarah Halvorson, University of Montana; and Joseph Poracsky, Portland State University.
-Richard Marston (Kansas State University), Diana Liverman (University of Arizona) and John Kupfer (University of South Carolina; Observing members are Ken Foote, University of Colorado; Christina Dando, University of Nebraska, Omaha; Jennifer Helzer, California State University, Stanislaus.
+The 2014 elected committee is comprised of Richard Marston (Chair), Kansas State University; Susan Hardwick, University of Oregon; Sarah Halvorson, University of Montana; Joseph Poracsky, Portland State University; Diana Liverman, University of Arizona; John Kupfer, University of South Carolina; Observing members are Ken Foote, University of Colorado; Christina Dando, University of Nebraska, Omaha; Jennifer Helzer, California State University, Stanislaus.

-Edward Soja, Lifetime Achievement Honors, Sallie Marston, Lifetime Achievement Honors, John O’Loughlin, Distinguished Scholarship Honors, Judy Carney, Distinguished Scholarship Honors, Gwenda Rice, Gilbert Grosvenor Geographic Education Honors, Ruth Shirey, Ronald F. Abler Distinguished Service Honors, Thelma Glass, Gilbert White Public Service Honors, Dawn Wright, Distinguished Teaching Honors.
+Edward Soja and Sallie Marston, Lifetime Achievement Honors; John O’Loughlin and Judy Carney, Distinguished Scholarship Honors; Gwenda Rice, Gilbert Grosvenor Geographic Education Honors; Ruth Shirey, Ronald F. Abler Distinguished Service Honors; Thelma Glass, Gilbert White Public Service Honors; Dawn Wright, Distinguished Teaching Honors.

-Kevin Cox, Lifetime Achievement Honors, James C. Knox, Lifetime Achievement Honors, Richard Walker, Distinguished Scholarship Honors, Robert Morrill, Gilbert Grosvenor Honors for Geographic Education, David Unwin, Distinguished Service Honors, Briavel Holcomb, Distinguished Teaching Honors.
+Kevin Cox and James C. Knox, Lifetime Achievement Honors; Richard Walker, Distinguished Scholarship Honors; Robert Morrill, Gilbert Grosvenor Honors for Geographic Education; David Unwin, Distinguished Service Honors; Briavel Holcomb, Distinguished Teaching Honors.